mauville-technologies/godot_dragonbones/README.md

 for compilation instructions for every supported platform.

 #### Platform specific flags
 - By default, javascript and android templates have `no-rtti` build flag enabled in their builds.
+Unfortunately, the DragonBones CPP API makes use of `typeid` quite abit and requires rtti.
+I believe it mostly affects build size a bit

 Provided in the `/build` folder are a javascript and android rtti patch to be applied over the main Godot repository.
 This will remove these build flags and enable export templates for those platforms.

 ```
 cd $GODOT_SOURCE_DIR